U.S.A.

 Some of them separate to find a way back as one of the people are viciously tricked by a nasty and crazy man named Paul Jenson (Leslie Neilson) who claims that there's a helicopter nearby to the mountain area next to a watchtower to make it back to safe grounds but it makes their adventure more deadly who chose to follow him.

-However the animals run amok in the small town near the mountains as well with people turning up dead attacked by dogs, rats and rattlesnakes.
+However the animals run amok in the small town near the mountains as well with people turning up dead attacked by dogs, rats and rattlesnakes

-A well done film and a nice look at the great outdoors with it's terror involved in it.
+well done film and a nice look at the great outdoors with it's terror involved in it.

 The film is extremely suspenseful and adventurous especially when you see the animals attacking people or finding the small town area deserted with people turning up dead due to being murdered by these animals.
+Made on a good budget for a b-film too.
+Very similar to a film titled Grizzly.

 Lynda Day